 This is section (a).
 We discuss section (b), below.

-How to avoid paying alimony when the spouse with the exposure has sole child custody.
+How to avoid paying alimony when the high-earner spouse has sole child custody

 Family Code section 4321(b) states: